MilenaMar/Check-Me-In/README.md

 ###### Wish List

 • Comunity Page - Logged in User Only can see the list of all users and add them as friends
+• Likes for each Post - Logged in User Only can like post.

 ## Schemas